jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

     molecular weight estimated from the excluded volume, and, if appropriate, mean NSD of the model.

-    *   *Tip:* Any models are rejected from the average by DAMAVER will be shown in red in the models list.
+    *   *Tip:* Any models rejected from the average by DAMAVER will be shown in red in the models list.

 #.
 Click the “Save Results Summary” button to save the results summary as a **.csv** file.

 #.
-Click on the Viewer tab to open the model viewer
+Click on the Viewer tab to open the model viewer.

     *   *Note:* The model viewer is intended for a fast first look at the results.
 It is not currently up to the standards of a program like pyMOL.